This 2019 UK review discussed delusions, aka false beliefs about reality:

 - Beliefs (delusions) defend against feelings.

-- Consequentially, the stronger and more numerous beliefs (delusions) a person has, the less they feel meaning in life.
+- Consequentially, the stronger and / or more numerous beliefs (delusions) a person has, the less they feel meaning in life.

 E. Where, when, why, and how do beliefs (delusions) arise?
 Where, when, why, and how does a person sense and feel, and what are the connections with beliefs (delusions)?

-The word “sense” was used 29 times in contexts such as “make sense” and “sense of [anxiety, coherence, control, meaning, purpose, rational agency, reality, self, uncertainty]” but no framework connected biological sensing to delusions.
-Papers from other fields have detailed cause-and-effect explanations and precursor-successor diagrams for every step of a process.
+F. The word “sense” was used 29 times in contexts such as “make sense” and “sense of [anxiety, coherence, control, meaning, purpose, rational agency, reality, self, uncertainty]” but no framework connected biological sensing to delusions.
+Papers from other fields have detailed cause-and-effect explanations and predecessor-successor diagrams for every step of a process.
+Not this one.

 “Primal Therapy differs from other forms of treatment in that the patient is himself a therapist of sorts.
 Equipped with the insights of his history, he learns how to access himself and how to feel.